-LISS is an interoperability standard designed for K-12 schools, to connect Timetable applications to and potentially other applications to Student Information Systems / School Admin Systems.
-It is a web-based protocol based on XmlRpc.
-The goal is that the combined system should act semantically as if it was a single system, i.e. with changes propagated in near-realtime, even if there are different look and feels in use.
+LISS is an interoperability standard designed for K-12 schools, to connect Timetable applications (and potentially other applications) to Student Information Systems / School Admin Systems.
+It is a web-based protocol based on JSON, (or XmlRpc, although XmlRpc is discouraged).
+The goal is that the combined system should act semantically as if it was a single system, i.e. with changes propagated in near-real time, even if there are different look and feels in use.

 For the past 2 decades, many timetabling software applications have been happily interoperating with SIS's using .csv files.
 LISS is not very different to the idea of putting these .csv files into a web service.

 LISS was developed in response to SIF, because the original complexity of SIF was so high that few companies could afford the development effort to implement it.
 However, since then, SIF 3.0 has been released which is a much simpler protocol, a REST/JSON based protocol.

 An article on the comparison between LISS & SIF has been published by Education Technology Solutions, issue 42. or p1, p2, p3.

 If you are a SIS then you can ask Edval for the "LISS Development toolkit" - a simple Windows .exe program which acts as a LISS client, whereby RPC calls can be triggered at will using a sample dataset.